All Episodes

 They have to remain apolitical.

-This is a fight, we the people must win for them.
+We, the people, must win for them.

 It's absolutely true.